shaunbennett/ServerChat/README.md

 # ServerChat
-web server and bukkit plugin for chatting with a minecraft server
+web server and bukkit plugin for chatting with a minecraft server using redis pubsub

+You can view a live demo [here](http://phinary.ca)